turbot/guardrails-samples/installation/turbot_bastion_host/README.md

 - Grabs the latest Amazon Linux2 AMI using SSM Parameters.
 - Gives the ability to use custom configurations for AMIs and IAM Roles.
 - Self-destructs after the desired number of hours.
-- Comes with postgresql11 client installed.
+- Choose between postgresql11, postgresql12 or postgresql13 client installation.
+Defaults to postgresql13.

 In addition to the above, it also compliments the Session Manager capabilities such as